benj-lazaro/medical-concierge/README.md

 # Medical Concierge

-A blackbox recreation of a real-life patient management system.
+A blackbox recreation of a patient management system.

 ## What is it